 Abortion services

-Abortion services in Northern Ireland
+Abortion services offered in Northern Ireland

 Medical abortion is available for pregnancies up to 24 weeks (and over 24 weeks in limited circumstances).